-- A multi-year contract or contract with voluntary extensions.
-If you did not post an FCC Form 470 but signed a multi-year contract or a contract with voluntary extensions, you must post an FCC Form 470 for FY2013.
+Multi-year contracts or contracts with voluntary extensions.
+If you did not post an FCC Form 470 but signed a multi-year contract or a contract with voluntary extensions, you must post an FCC Form 470 for FY2014.
 You can consider your existing contract as a bid response, but you must also evaluate any other bids received.
-Note that if your existing contract is not the most cost-effective solution with the price of the eligible products and services as the primary factor in your bid evaluation, you will not be able to receive E-rate discounts under your existing contract for FY2013. - A contract that resulted from properly posting an FCC Form 470.
-If you posted an FCC Form 470 and then signed a multi-year contract or a contract with voluntary extensions that covers (or will cover, if you exercise an extension) all or part of FY2013, you do not need to post a new FCC Form 470 for the period covered by that contract (see below).
-On Item 12 of the FCC Form 471 funding request for services provided under that contract, you can enter the FCC Form 470 application number for the competitive bidding process that resulted in that contract (the "establishing FCC Form 470"). - A contract that expires before the end of the funding year.
-If a contract that was signed pursuant to program rules expires before June 30, 2014, you must file a new FCC Form 470 to open a competitive bidding process for any services that would be provided during the part of the funding year not covered by that expiring contract. - State master contracts.
-If you intend to purchase services from a state master contract, refer to the Reference Area documents Contract Guidance, State Master Contracts, and State Replacement Contracts for more information.
+Note that if your existing contract is not the most cost-effective solution with the price of the eligible products and services as the primary factor in

+- your bid evaluation, you will not be able to receive E-rate discounts under your existing contract for FY2014. - Contracts that resulted from properly posting an FCC Form 470.
+If you posted an FCC Form 470 and then signed a multi-year contract or a contract with voluntary extensions that covers (or will cover, if you exercise an extension) all or part of FY2014, you do not need to post a new FCC Form 470 for the period covered by that contract (see below).
+On Item 12 of the FCC Form 471 funding request for services provided under that contract, you can enter the FCC Form 470 application number for the competitive bidding process that resulted in that contract (the "establishing FCC Form 470"). - Contracts that expire before the end of the funding year.
+If a contract that was signed pursuant to program rules expires before June 30, 2015, you must file a new FCC Form 470 to open a competitive bidding process for any services that would be provided during the part of the funding year not covered by that expiring contract. - State master contracts.
+If you intend to purchase services from a state master contract, refer to the documents Contracts, State Master Contracts, and State Replacement Contracts for more information.

-Remember that the price of the eligible products and services must be the primary factor in your evaluation.
-You can consider other factors in your evaluation, but none of the other factors in your bid evaluation can be weighted more heavily than price.
+Remember that the price of the eligible products and services must be the primary factor in your bid evaluation.
+You can consider other factors in your evaluation, but none of those other factors can be weighted more heavily than price.